-An Wang Postdoctoral Fellowships
+2015-16 An Wang Postdoctoral Fellowship Guidelines

-Candidates must be able to provide evidence of successful completion of their PhD degree by June of the year of appointment and may not be more than five years beyond receipt of the PhD.
+Priority will be given to applicants who have had no previous postdoctoral fellowships.
+They must be able to provide evidence of successful completion of their PhD degree by June of the year of appointment and may not be more than five years beyond receipt of the PhD.
 Harvard University doctoral degree recipients are not eligible for this fellowship.

 Total stipend for one year: $50,000

-Deadline: January 11, 2013
+Deadline: January 9, 2015

 Link to online application system will be available soon.

 For questions regarding the program, please email program coordinator Shirley Sun (contact information at right).